ESP32 Gas Leak Detection System with MQ Sensor and LED Alarm – DIY Project

 Arduino C Code

 The entire sketch is under 20 lines.
-Copy it into your Wokwi project's sketch.ino or your Arduino IDE editor.
+Copy it into your Wokwi project's sketch.ino or the Arduino IDE.

 sketch.ino